Makeblock-official/XYGCodeInterpreter/README.md

 4.Choose and Connect the Arduino Serial Port.

-5.Send Your GCode on the App's Panel,You can also load the txt file that contains GCodes(GCode_Demo.zip(585 Bytes) )
+5.Send Your GCode on the App's Panel,You can also load the txt file that contains GCodes(GCode_Demo)

 GCode Example: